mmig/mmir-v4-starter-kit/README.md

 This can be achieved either by the library itself being an AMD module, or by adding a requirejs shim configuration in `mainConfig.js` (see documentation of requirejs for more details).

+If a vendor library is added with a shim configuration, then the helper script(*)

+    node build/lib/mmir-build/scripts/processRequirejsShimConfig.js

-If a vendor library is added with a shim configuration, then the helper script `node build/scripts/processRequirejsShimConfig.js` must be executed which will create an AMD module for the library in `build/lib/mmir-build/mod/`
+must be executed which will create an AMD module for the library in `build/lib/mmir-build/mod/`.
-This library will be used during build (i.e. `cordova prepare`) in the nodejs environment (since requirejs shims do not work in nodejs).
+This AMD library will then be used during build (i.e. `cordova prepare`) in the nodejs environment (since requirejs shims do not work in nodejs).

 NOTE: if the license of the added libraries allow it, you could also use the AMD modules instead
       of the original library and remove the shim configuration

+> (*): if the web-app root directory is different than `<project dir>/www`, then the direcotry needs
+>    to be added as an argument, e.g. if its located in `<project dir>/src/assets`, then run the script with
+>
+>     node build/lib/mmir-build/scripts/processRequirejsShimConfig.js src/assets

 --
 ### License